o3de/o3de.org/content/docs/user-guide/packaging/asset-bundler/file-tagging.md

 ## Using the FileTag API

-You can use the C\+\+ FileTag API to write your own logic for determining whether to include or exclude files.
+You can use the C++ FileTag API to write your own logic for determining whether to include or exclude files.
 The following example uses the file tagging system to ignore files that match patterns associated with the `ignore` and `shader` tags.

 ```
    bool IsIgnored(const char* szPath)